Tennessee State Route 34: Route description

 SR 34 is a hidden route as it follows the routes of certain U.S. highways throughout its course.
-SR 34 begins with following US 11E (Andrew Johnson Highway) east of Knoxville.
+SR 34 begins with US 11E (Andrew Johnson Highway) east of Knoxville.
 It continues to follow that U.S. route through Jefferson City and Morristown.
-Continuing to concurrently with US 11E, SR 34 crosses Interstate 81 (I-81) and traverses Greeneville, Jonesborough, and then U.S. Route 19W joins in the concurrency starting with the I-26 exit 20 interchange in Johnson City.
+Continuing to concurrently with US 11E, SR 34 crosses Interstate 81 (I-81) and traverses Greeneville, Jonesborough, and then U.S. Route 19W (US 19W) joins in the concurrency starting with the US 23/I-26 exit 20 interchange in Johnson City.
 US 321 is also concurrent with SR 34 from Tusculum to Johnson City.

 At Bluff City, US 19E merges with US 19W to make US 19 part of SR 34's concurrency with US 11E until it reaches Bristol.
 Just short of the Virginia state line, SR 34 joins US 421 eastbound to cross Holston Lake, goes through Mountain City, and terminates at the North Carolina state line near Trade.

-Tennessee State Route 34 is primary, except for a small portion between State Route 91 and State Route 381 in Washington County.
+SR 34 is primary, except for a small portion between SR 91 and SR 381 in Washington County.

 Since 1994, a access-controlled bypass route of SR 34 in Greeneville has been proposed and studied by TDOT.